cameronthecoder/dog-api/README.md

 # doggos 🐶
-This is a small web application that shows cute dogs.
+This is a small web application that allows you to share your furry friend with others.
 For the frontend, it uses Vue.js and for the backend it uses the FastAPI micro-framework.

 # Server
 To get the server up and running, follow these steps: